 The dog cafe is a nice place to go and feel a change of pace.
 The dogs are well looked after and very loved.
 They have a number of different breeds and ages, prepare to melt when you see them.
 They eat have a funny personality and will lighten your day.

-For more inspiration why not check out some of the tours and attractions on offer by Get Your Guide;
+For more inspiration on how to spend your 2 days in Bangkok why not check out some of the tours and attractions on offer by Get Your Guide;

 Street food is often just as nice if not nicer than restaurant food and the price difference is outstanding.
+It’s something you can’t afford to miss if you’re only spending 2 days in Bangkok.
 We often eat mostly from street food vendors while in Thailand.
 The food is also widely available and tastes so good.

 You can find plenty of market areas that are on certain nights of the week to find lots of vendors in one place.